Cache Submission Deadline Saturday February 24, 2023.

 Get accurate GPS coordinates.
 We strongly encourage you to use a GPS unit as opposed to a phone.
 Remember, Groundspeak guidelines require that a geocache search must involve (accurate) coordinates as part of the cache hunt.

 Caches submitted for CARW should not be “premium members only” caches.
-If you choose, you can convert your caches to premium no sooner than 1 week after the CARW Wrap Up event.
+If you choose, you can convert your caches to premium no sooner than 1 week after the event ends.
 This should be enough time for non-premium members to find and log them

 Focus is always on “high quality” and “family friendly” caching.
 This usually means medium or large cache sizes.
 These are also easier to open when cold, and families with children often enjoy trading swag.
 Medium containers can be described as: 1kg or larger Peanut butter jars (PBJ), ammo cans, etc. Large containers; 5 gallon pails, 10 gallon pails, large rubber maids, large tool boxes, etc. Micro caches and small caches are acceptable as CARW caches, but hiders might consider asking “what makes this cache special enough to be a CARW hide?”.